flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 {% endprettify %}

 Instead of creating a "ListView", create a ListView.builder that takes two key parameters: the initial length of the list, and an ItemBuilder function.

 The ItemBuilder function is similar to the `getView` function in an Android adapter; it takes a position, and returns the row you want rendered at that position.

-Finally, but most importantly, notice that the `onTap()` function doesn't recreate the list anymore, but instead `.add`s to it.
+Finally, but most importantly, notice that the `onTap()` function doesn't recreate the list anymore, but instead adds to it.

-For more information, please visit
-[Write your first Flutter app, part 1]({{site.codelabs}}/codelabs/first-flutter-app-pt1) and [Write your first Flutter app, part 2]({{site.codelabs}}/codelabs/first-flutter-app-pt2)
+For more information, see [Write your first Flutter app, part 1]({{site.codelabs}}/codelabs/first-flutter-app-pt1) and [Write your first Flutter app, part 2]({{site.codelabs}}/codelabs/first-flutter-app-pt2)

 ## Working with text

-### How do I set custom fonts on my Text widgets?
+### How do I set custom fonts on my text widgets?

 In Xamarin.Forms, you would have to add a custom font in each native project.
-Then in your `Element` you would assign this font name to the `FontFamily` attribute using `filename#fontname` and just `fontname` for iOS.
+Then, in your `Element` you would assign this font name to the `FontFamily` attribute using `filename#fontname` and just `fontname` for iOS.

 In Flutter, place the font file in a folder and reference it in the `pubspec.yaml` file, similar to how you import images.